sebejasce/hangman/README.md

 # test3
 test no 3

-Dear Sir/Madam,

-my name is Sebastian.
+Hi,

 Why do I code?
 Answer is simple.
 I like to make new things, add something to it and check if it works.
 Searching for new and better solutions enjoys me.

-Kind regards,
-Sebastian